reniasa/Tetris/README.md

 All graphic is made from 21x21px squares stored in this file <br /> <br />
 ![alt text](https://github.com/reniasa/Tetris/blob/master/SFML/element.jpg)
 <br /> <br />
-First square is responsible for board color, left are for the shapes.
+First square is responsible for board color, left ones are for the shapes.
 <br />
-Shapes, called also as blocks are generating from two dimensional array<br/>
+Shapes, called also as blocks are generated from two dimensional array<br/>
 ```c#
 int figures[blockVariations][blockLength] =
 {